Inspect Viz

 margin_left )

-from inspect_viz.table import table
+from inspect_viz.view.beta import scores_by_model

 Filters